khushishukla2813/Gsoc25/GsocProposal.md

 - **Performance Testing Tools:** To measure and track various performance metrics, such as compile time, memory usage, and binary size.

-##Apart from project:
+- ##Apart from project:
-    ####Apart from given idea i would like to add some extra features:
+   - ####Apart from given idea i would like to add some extra features:

-- **Performance Budget System:**
-   It would be a system that wpould define performance limits (like maximum compile time or memory usage).
-If a pull request exceeds these limits, the bot will flag it for review.
+- **Compiler Parallelism and Concurrency Analysis:**
+   - I will add profiling for parallelism and concurrency during compilation, similar to **GCC**, to improve multi-threaded compilation performance and make better use of modern hardware.

+- **Build Caching and Optimization:**
+   - I will integrate a caching system, like **LLVM**'s **ccache**, to speed up compilation by caching intermediate results, reducing redundant work and wait times during development.

+- **Regression Alerts via Notifications:**
+   - I will set up automated **Slack**, email, or **GitHub** notifications for performance regressions in pull requests, allowing quick fixes before merging, similar to **LLVM** and **GCC** practices.

 - **Local Testing Integration:**
    It will let contributors run basic performance tests on their computers before submitting pull requests, with instant feedback through pre-commit or pre-push hooks.